jldec/my-email-worker/README.md

 To make this easier, I created a starter project at [github.com/jldec/my-email-worker](https://github.com/jldec/my-email-worker) with logging enabled.

-The example uses [postal-mime](https://github.com/postalsys/postal-mime#readme) to parse attachments, and [mime-text](https://github.com/muratgozel/MIMEText) to generate a reply.
-The latter requires `nodejs_compat` in wrangler.toml.
+The sample uses [postal-mime](https://github.com/postalsys/postal-mime#readme) to parse attachments, and [mime-text](https://github.com/muratgozel/MIMEText) to generate a reply.
+The `mime-text` package requires `nodejs_compat` in wrangler.toml.

+To download the starter, run `pnpm create cloudflare --template github:jldec/my-email-worker`.

 ### wrangler.toml
 ```toml